kdabiria/myBank/README.md

 ## Description

-The app is design as a simple bank application where users can register and create a bank account.

-The first stage is a build phase, which application is at risk with some vulnerabilities that exist in our coding
+The app is designed as a simple bank application in  which users can register and create bank account.
+The first stage is in the build phase in which application is at risk with some vulnerabilities that are present in our source code.

 ---